Debt Snowball vs Avalanche Calculator

 Households carrying multiple debts often search for the fastest and most cost-effective path to freedom.
-Two popular repayment strategies have emerged in personal finance: the “snowball” method, which targets the smallest balance first, and the “avalanche” method, which tackles the highest interest rate first.
+Two popular repayment strategies are the snowball method, which targets the smallest balance first, and the avalanche method, which tackles the highest interest rate first.
 Both strategies rely on consistent minimum payments for all obligations and an additional amount directed at a primary target.
-As each balance disappears, the funds previously used on that debt roll to the next, creating momentum similar to a growing snowball or cascading avalanche.
-The calculator above illustrates the trade-offs by simulating how long each approach takes and how much interest accumulates along the way.
+As each balance disappears, the funds previously used on that debt roll to the next target.
+The calculator below simulates how long each approach takes and how much interest accumulates along the way.

 At the heart of both strategies lies the standard amortization principle.
 Each month a debt accrues interest equal to , where is the current balance and is the annual interest rate expressed as a decimal.
 Payments first cover this interest, with any remainder reducing the principal.
 If the payment is less than the interest, the balance grows—an outcome the calculator prevents by requiring realistic minimum payments.
 By iterating this formula month after month, the tool captures the declining balance and the compounding effect of interest, revealing how the sequence of targeted debts influences total cost.